awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

        No additional work is needed to use this feature.
 As long as your app is present in the background a transfer that is in progress will continue.

     iOS - Swift
-        **Configure the Application Delegate**
+        **Manage Transfers with the App in the Foreground, in the Background, or Suspended**

-        The :code:`TransferUtility` for iOS uses NSURLSession background transfers to continue data transfers even when your app moves to the background.
-Call the following method in the :code:`- application:handleEventsForBackgroundURLSession: completionHandler:` of your application delegate.
+         All transfers performed by :code:`TransferUtility` for iOS happen in the background using :code:`NSURLSession` background sessions.
+Once a transfer is initiated, it will continue regardless of whether the initiating app moves to the foreground, moves to the background, is suspended, or is terminated by the system (transfers initiated by apps the user terminates are cancelled).

-        When the app moves the foreground, the delegate enables iOS to notify TransferUtility that a transfer has completed.
+         To wake an app that is suspended or in the background when a transfer it has initiated is completed, implement the :code:`handleEventsForBackgroundURLSession` method in the :code:`AppDelegate` and have it call the :code:`interceptApplication` method of :code:`AWSS3TransferUtility` as follows.

         .. code-block:: swift